 Independence Creek National Recreation Trail is a 13.4 mile lightly trafficked out and back trail located near Murray, Idaho that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from June until September.
+The trail offers a number of activity options and is best used from June until September.
 Dogs and horses are also able to use this trail.

 An easy 13-mile trail through gorgeous North Idaho scenery.
 For 10 miles, the trail follows and crisscrosses Independence Creek then takes a side trip onto a ridge.
 Great for hikers or adventurous mountain bikers.